-Since the CMP legislation has not been updated to provide new guidance with regard to performance metrics, no changes in methodology in this regard have been implemented for the 2021 CMP monitoring cycle.
+Since the CMP legislation has not been updated to provide new guidance with regard to performance metrics, no changes in methodology in this regard have been implemented for the 2023 CMP monitoring cycle.

-Notwithstanding the CMP legislation, it is recommended that C/CAG to initiate a process to evaluate the CMP Roadway Network as well as the most appropriate performance monitoring measures to be adopted for use by C/CAG in order to prepare for the next cycle of the CMP update, scheduled for 2023.
+Notwithstanding the CMP legislation, it is recommended that C/CAG to initiate a process to evaluate the CMP Roadway Network as well as the most appropriate performance monitoring measures to be adopted for use by C/CAG in order to prepare for the next cycle of the CMP update, scheduled for 2025.

-C/CAG is currently working on a SB 743 VMT Regional Baseline Study and VMT Estimation Tool, which will assist in understanding baseline VMT data in San Mateo County and assessing the potential VMT of a proposed project.
-It is currently under development.
+C/CAG has developed a SB 743 VMT Regional Baseline Study and VMT Estimation Tool, which will assist in understanding baseline VMT data in San Mateo County and assessing the potential VMT of a proposed project.
+It is possible this will play a role in the transition to VMT as the primary metric.